 Before investing in a foreign PPC campaign, familiarize yourself closely with the local user behavior and search habits.
 Read 8 Steps to Master Localized Keyword Research and International SEO for more information on this.

 Before investing in a foreign SEM campaign, you should be aware that the number of characters you can use on each line of your PPC (pay-per-click) ad is usually limited.

 As the number and length of the words are often longer in foreign languages – think German or Finnish for example – resulting translations are likely to exceed the limitations.
 Thus, it is important to adapt the ad to fit within the character length limitations.

 Global websites and landing pages represent a critical component in the customer journey.

 You can count page views, likes, and shares, but to measure translation effectiveness and ROI you’re going to have to determine how well your content resonates with a given audience.

 Analyze, for example, why a campaign did well in some markets but failed to take hold in others.

-Translated websites and landing pages lead to higher conversion rates and localized ads will result in better click rates, which can be measured and compared easily.
+Carefully localized websites and landing pages lead to higher conversion rates, and localized ads will result in better click rates, which can be measured and compared easily.

 We at Phrase, as another example, noticed that the “average time spent” conversion rate for landing pages increased by +17% after the implementation of localization of our own SEO and SEM.